 From time to time, we may be subject to litigation.
+In addition, we generally indemnify third-party hotel managers for legal costs resulting from management of our hotels.
 Some of these claims may result in defense costs, settlements, fines or judgments against us, some of which are not covered by insurance.
+The outcome of these legal proceedings cannot be predicted.
 Payment of any such costs, settlements, fines or judgments that are not insured could have a material adverse impact on our financial position and results of operations.
 In addition, certain litigation or the resolution of certain litigation may affect the availability or cost of some of our insurance coverage, which could adversely impact our results of operations and cash flows, expose us to increased risks that would be uninsured and/or adversely impact our ability to attract officers and directors.